celer-network/sgn-networks/docs/validator.md

 sgncli query validator reward <self-eth-address>
 ```

-3. After new reward message is signed with signer stakes greater than quorum stakes, submit the message to ETH mainchain to withdraw rewards:
+3. After new reward message is signed with signer stakes greater than quorum stakes, submit the message to mainchain:
 ```sh
 sgnops withdraw reward
 ```

 ## Other operations

-Please refer to the [CLI doc](https://github.com/celer-network/sgn/blob/master/docs/sgnops/sgnops_withdraw.md) and [design doc](https://www.celer.network/docs/celercore/sgn/architecture.html#withdraw-stake) for more details on the withdrawal process.

-Try `sgnops --help` and `sgncli --help` to learn more about other operations.
+Please refer to the CLI docs of [sgnops](https://github.com/celer-network/sgn/blob/master/docs/sgnops/sgnops.md) and [sgncli](https://github.com/celer-network/sgn/blob/master/docs/sgncli/sgncli.md), or try `sgnops --help` and `sgncli --help` to learn more about other operations.

 ## Reset local database